 Welcome to Coeur d'Alene Public Schools!

 Situated along Lake Coeur d'Alene and extending across much of Kootenai County in North Idaho, Coeur d'Alene Public Schools is an education leader.
 It is our vision to promote opportunities for innovation in learning and inspire excellence in everyone.

-Overview: We serve around 11,000 students in 18 schools: a developmental preschool, 11 elementary schools, three middle schools, two traditional high schools, and an alternative high school and dropout retrieval program.
+Overview: We serve around 10,000 students in 18 schools: a developmental preschool, 11 elementary schools, three middle schools, two traditional high schools, and an alternative high school and credit retrieval program.
 We offer full-time kindergarten at four schools, a special needs preschool program (the CDA Early Learning Center), and student opportunities at a joint professional-technical high school campus (Kootenai Technical Education Campus) shared by neighboring school districts.

 Elementary school options: Educational choices are provided with magnet programs at two elementary schools: Sorensen Magnet School of the Arts and Humanities and Ramsey Magnet School of Science.
 Other elementary schools of choice include Hayden Meadows, adopting an emphasis on technology; Fernan STEM Academy, offering a science, technology, engineering, and math focus; and the Northwest Expedition Academy, an expeditionary school exemplified by project-based learning expeditions.